vvasabi/sassy-faces/README.md

 * Expression Language is supported (see below for its limitation)
-* Compass is also partially supported (requires [Compass gem-in-a-jar](https://github.com/vvasabi/compass-gem-in-a-jar) in JRuby mode; see below the limitation)
+* Compass is also partially supported (requires [Compass gem-in-a-jar](https://github.com/vvasabi/compass-gem-in-a-jar) in JRuby mode; see below for the limitation)

 ## Installation